Types of Friends in Your Life

 Some present friends might be lifelong, but they don’t have to be.
 Society often defines “best friends” as those who have the longest history together.
 But there are many kinds of present friends, and they can ebb and flow with life circumstances.

 Historic friendships may have felt like close, present bonds at some point, but now it takes more effort to reconnect.
-Some historic friends are those for which you can say, “We always pick up where we left off.”
+Some historic friends are those for whom you can say, “We always pick up where we left off.”
 Think:

 • Childhood best friends